Yasuomi Umetsu: Career

 Umetsu studied at the Chiyoda Gakuen Educational Corporation and was originally not interested in pursuing a career in the anime industry, and instead wanted to pursue a career as a manga artist.
 While in his 20s, he drew a short manga for Kodansha and decided to give up on pursuing manga due to feeling that it wasn't for him.
-After graduating from vocational school, he had trouble finding a job, and was introduced to Tsuchida Production through the head of the department at his school, but he felt that the company's style didn't suit him and did work for other companies in the industry eventually resulting in his firing after 1-2 months.
+After graduating from vocational school, he had trouble finding a job, and was introduced to Tsuchida Production through the head of the department at his school, but he felt that the company's style didn't suit him and did work for other companies in the industry eventually resulting in his firing after 1–2 months.

 Following his brief employment with Tsuchida Production, Umetsu became involved with Toei Animation where he worked as an in-between animator and 2nd key animator for projects like Arcadia of My Youth (1982) and the 1981 American Spider-Man series.
 At the studio, he worked in the same room as Masami Suda, whom Umetsu learned much from in regard to key animation.
 Eventually, he was promoted to animation director for Stop!!
 Hibari-kun!
 (1983); however, his seniors at the company gave him a hard time since he was only 23 years old.
 When he became too uncomfortable with the environment, he moved to Madhouse, as he had an interest in working on Harmagaddon (1983) due to the involvement of Katsuhiro Otomo as character designer and had been invited by Masao Maruyama to work with the company.
 During his time with Madhouse, he was also influenced by director Yoshiaki Kawajiri, who taught him to consciously think about perspective and eye level.
 He participated in Megazone 23 (1985) as an animator and storyboard artist and was subsequently asked to do the original character designs for the bikers in Part II (1986), but he ended up doing the main characters for fun as well.
 He showed the president of AIC, Tooru Miura, and director Ichiro Itano, and the two opted to use Umetsu's designs for all of the characters.
 Following this decision, Umetsu apologized to the character designer of the first OVA, Toshiki Hirano.
-Umetsu was left dissatisfied with his work on the OVA as chief animation director, and didn't participate as an animation director again until 1987 when he was invited by Hiroyuki Kitakubo to participate on the Robot Carnival anthology.
+Umetsu was left dissatisfied with his work on the OVA as chief animation director as much of the work was left incomplete and didn't participate as an animation director again until 1987 when he was invited by Hiroyuki Kitakubo to participate on the Robot Carnival anthology.
 His contribution to the Robot Carnival anthology also marked his debut as a writer and director.
+Initially, Umetsu had no interest in being a director, but the idea of being able to edit every shot if needed and building his own worldview appealed to him.